Michael Rosensweig: Biography

 In 1973, at the young age of 16, Rabbi Rosensweig traveled to Israel to study under Rabbi Aharon Lichtenstein at Yeshivat Har Etzion for a year and a half.
 He then studied under Rabbi Joseph B. Soloveitchik at Yeshiva University for six years.
 He received his Semicha from the Rabbi Isaac Elchanan Theological Seminary and was a distinguished fellow at RIETS's post-semicha Gruss Kollel Elyon.
-He also studied with Rabbi Yerucham Bobrofksy, a disciple of Rabbi Baruch Ber Leibowitz, at Yeshiva High School of Queens.
+He also studied with Rabbi Yaakov Bobrofksy, a disciple of Rabbi Baruch Ber Leibowitz, at Yeshiva High School of Queens.

 Rosensweig graduated summa cum laude from Yeshiva College in 1980.
 He received his M.A. and Ph.D. in Medieval Jewish History from the Bernard Revel Graduate School of Jewish Studies, where he was mentored by Haym Soloveitchik, for whom he wrote both his M.A. thesis and doctoral dissertation.
 His dissertation is titled Debt Collection in Absentia: Halakhah in a Mobile and Commercial Age.
 Rosensweig is one of the only doctoral students mentored by Soloveitchik.